-In the Texas workers’ compensation system, pharmacy benefits are based on a series of rules that are entitled Pharmaceutical Benefits (28 Texas Administrative Code (TAC) §134.500 through §134.550).
+In the Texas workers’ compensation system, pharmacy benefits are based on a series of rules entitled Pharmaceutical Benefits [28 Texas Administrative Code (TAC) §134.500 through §134.550].
 These rules cover commonly used definitions, initial pharmaceutical coverage, prescribing of generics and over-the-counter drugs in addition to brand name drugs, a pharmacy fee guideline, open and closed formularies, rules pertaining to the transition to a closed formulary from an open formulary, and other pharmaceutical provisions.
-Understanding the rules for pharmacy services and related resources, including the requirements for pharmacy informal and voluntary network online registration, are crucial to the clinically appropriate prescribing of prescriptions and successful reimbursement for both claims subject to certified networks, and claims not subject to certified networks.
+Understanding the rules for pharmacy services and related resources are crucial to the clinically appropriate prescribing of prescriptions and successful reimbursement for both claims subject to certified workers' compensation health care networks (networks), and claims not subject to certified networks (non-network).

 - Reminder on Direction of Care Prohibitions for Pharmacy Services 12/9/13

 - Addition of Zohydro as an "N" Status Drug to Appendix A, ODG Workers' Compensation Drug Formulary from the Official Disability Guidelines – Treatment in Workers' Comp 12/5/13

 As of September 1, 2013, the pharmacy closed formulary applies to all claims regardless of date of injury.
 Pharmacy closed formulary includes all FDA approved drugs.
 Preauthorization is required for drugs identified with a status of "N" in the current edition of the ODG, any compound that contains a drug identified with a status of "N", and any investigational or experimental drug as defined in Texas Labor Code §413.014(a).